 5] Keep an eye on phishing attacks

-Phishing is a form of social engineering attack wherein the attacker will steal your password and credentials disguising themselves as a legit site.
-For example, a phishing site will look very much similar to the actual website.
+Phishing is a social engineering attack wherein the attacker will steal your password and credentials, disguising themselves as a legitimate site.
+For example, a phishing site will look similar to the actual website.
 However, it is nothing more than a credential-stealing machine.

-Gmail doesn’t usually ask you to enter credentials, even if it does make sure that the website is legit.
-Lookout for typo’s or grammatical error, if not you can always spot the difference in the URL.
+Gmail doesn’t usually ask you to enter credentials, even if it ensures the website is legit.
+Look for typos or grammatical errors; if not, you can always spot the difference in the URL.
 I would advise you to refrain from posting personal details on social media.

 6] Encrypt Gmail Emails